Minhael/demo-git-tutorial/docs/resolve-conflicts/readme.md

 # Objective

 This tutorial will parallely develop 2 feature branches and merge into `main` branch.
-After finish this tutorial, you will able to
+After finishing this tutorial, you will able to

 * Resolve conflicts during merge or rebase